00:00:00:11 - 00:00:24:22

 Speaker 1

-You're listening to building brand Gravity Attracting People into Your Orbit, a business communications podcast.
-Keep connected with us by subscribing to the show in your favorite podcast player.
-If you like what you've heard, please rate the show that helps us to keep delivering the latest in industry influence.
+If you like what you've heard, please rate the show.
+That helps us to keep delivering the latest in industry influence.
 Thanks for listening.
 Until next time.